Ivan Golunov: Early life and career

-Fabricated case
+Arrest and charges

 Arrest

 On 7 June 2019, Golunov was arrested by Moscow City Police on drug-related crime charges.
 Colleagues and friends of Golunov expressed their belief that the case was fabricated and charges were primarily motivated by Golunov's investigations into corruption.
-Those publicly speaking in defense of Golunov included Alexey Navalny, Vladimir Posner, Yuri Shevchuk, Zemfira, Alexey Venediktov, Victor Matizen, Victor Shenderovich, Anna Narinskaya, Ksenia Sobchak, Boris Grebenshchikov, Dmitry Muratov, Andrey Zvyagintsev, Leonid Parfyonov, Grigory Yavlinsky, Oxxxymiron, and a number of other journalists, artists, and public figures.
+Those publicly speaking in defense of Golunov included Alexei Navalny, Vladimir Posner, Yuri Shevchuk, Zemfira, Alexey Venediktov, Victor Matizen, Victor Shenderovich, Anna Narinskaya, Ksenia Sobchak, Boris Grebenshchikov, Dmitry Muratov, Andrey Zvyagintsev, Leonid Parfyonov, Grigory Yavlinsky, Oxxxymiron, and a number of other journalists, artists, and public figures.
 Three major Russian newspapers, Kommersant, Vedomosti and RBK, published a joint editorial under the headline "I am / We are Ivan Golunov".

 Several dozen of Golunov's works (in Russian) about corruption among officials and businessmen in Moscow and other cities and regions were made public at the time of his arrest, and offered for reprint and distribution in order to raise public awareness of the case.

 In a press release about the arrest of Golunov and a search of his apartment, the police published a series of photos, eight of which showed a drug lab.
 These photographs were widely distributed through Telegram instant-messaging channels linked to the police.
 Soon the police officially confirmed that the photographs were taken in the apartment of the suspect.
 However, they then admitted that an error had occurred and only one photo was actually taken at Golunov's apartment.

 On 8 June, Golunov was sentenced to house arrest until 7 August.